 The curriculum for the Master of Arts in Transformational Psychology integrates trans-egoic and transformational perspectives in modern western psychology with the understanding and practices of personal human transformation as described in the world’s great spiritual and mystical traditions.

 The faculty for Transformational Psychology represent internationally renowned teachers and experts in the theory and practice of ancient and modern transformational disciplines.
 These teachers bring an integral, cross-disciplinary and cross-cultural perspective to the teaching of their disciplines.

-- Describe the depth psychological approach to religious experience
+- Describe and analyze the depth psychological approach to religious experience

-- Describe and discuss several traditional approaches and current research on techniques and methods of ego-transcendence
+- Demonstrate understanding of traditional approaches and current research on paranormal possibilities and transcendence experiences

 To complete a graduate degree in Transformational Psychology a student must complete 51 credits of coursework (17 courses) and a 3 credit thesis.
 Of the 17 courses at least 13 must be in the area of psychology (PSY) and 4 electives from philosophy (PSY) or religion (REL).